Kotlin/kotlinx.serialization/docs/topics/configure-json-serialization.md

 The [`Json`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-json/kotlinx.serialization.json/-json/) class is the primary tool for this, offering flexibility in how JSON is generated and parsed.
 You can configure `Json` instances to handle specific JSON behaviors or use it as is for basic tasks.

-The key features include:
+The key features of the `Json` class include:

-* Serialization of Kotlin objects to JSON strings using `Json.encodeToString`.
+* Serialization of Kotlin objects to JSON strings using the `encodeToString()` function.
-* Deserialization of JSON strings back into Kotlin objects with `Json.decodeFromString`.
+* Deserialization of JSON strings back into Kotlin objects with the `decodeFromString()` function.
-* Working directly with `JsonElement` for more complex JSON structures using `Json.encodeToJsonElement` and `Json.decodeFromJsonElement`.
+* Working directly with `JsonElement` for more complex JSON structures using the `encodeToJsonElement()` and the `decodeFromJsonElement()` functions.

-Import the necessary libraries to use the `Json` class for JSON serialization and deserialization:
+To use the `Json` class for JSON serialization and deserialization import the necessary libraries:

 ```kotlin
 import kotlinx.serialization.*
 import kotlinx.serialization.json.*
 ```

-Let's look at a simple example:
+Here's a simple example that demonstrates how JSON serialization works in Kotlin:

 ```kotlin
 // Imports the necessary libraries